iterative/dvc.org/content/blog/2020-06-29-optimizing-dvc-remotes.md

 By estimating remote size in DVC 1.0, we can ensure that we always use the optimal method when querying remote status.

+_Note: The DVC remote structure also allows us to parallelize the second query method described earlier.
+By fetching the contents of each subdirectory individually, we can run up to 256 sets of sequential queries at once._

-## Optimization 2: Reduce the number of files to query
+## How DVC 1.0 reduces the number of files to query

-So far, we have focused on optimizing the actual method used when querying remote status in DVC, but there is another optimization to consider: simply reducing the number of files to query.
-We already know the following:

-1. For small numbers of files, querying them individually will be faster than fetching the full contents of a typical (non-empty) remote.
-2. The remote size threshold for choosing the optimal query method is dependent on the number of files to query.

-It follows that if we can minimize the number of files we need to query in a data sync operation, we can ensure that the optimal choice will always be the (faster) individual query method.
+A common DVC use case is [versioning](/doc/use-cases/versioning-data-and-model-files) the contents of a large directory.
+As new iterations of an ML project are created, the contents of that directory will be modified with each version, and DVC will be used to push each version into cloud storage.
+In many cases, only a small number of files within that directory will be modified between project iterations.

-In DVC, the number of files which must be queried on the remote is just the number of DVC-tracked files in a given revision.
-So, when a user tracks a large directory with `dvc add`, there will be a correspondingly large number of files which DVC must query on a remote.
-However, prior to 1.0, DVC would always need to query for every file in that directory, regardless of whether or not any of the files in that directory had changed since the last time it was pushed to a remote.
+So after the first version of a project is pushed into cloud storage, for subsequent versions, only the small subset of changed files actually needs to be synchronized with cloud storage.
+However, prior to 1.0, DVC would always need to query for every file in that directory, regardless of whether or not a given file had changed since the last time it was pushed to a remote.

-Consider a case where a user has an existing DVC-tracked (and pushed) directory with 1 million files.
-The user then adds a single new file to the directory with `dvc add`.
-We can see that the only file which will be missing from the remote is the single new file.
-However, before DVC 1.0, whenever the user runs `dvc status -c` or `dvc push`, DVC would still need to query whether or not all 1,000,001 files exist in the remote.
+Consider a case where a user has an existing directory with 1 million files which has been versioned and pushed to a remote with DVC.
+In the next iteration of the project, only a single file in the directory has been modified.
+We can obviously see that everything other than the one modified file will already exist in cloud storage.
+In older versions of DVC, when the user runs `dvc push` to synchronize the directory with remote storage, DVC would need to query whether or not all 1 million files existed in the remote.

+As we established earlier:

+> In simple terms, by reducing the size of our query set as much as possible, we
+> can also improve performance.

-DVC 1.0 has been optimized to ensure that we now only query for files which have not already been pushed to a remote - using the previous example, DVC will only query for the single new file.
+In DVC 1.0, we are now able to reduce the size of our query set by keeping an index of directories which have already been versioned and pushed into remote storage.
+By referencing this index, DVC will "remember" which files already exist in a remote, and will remove them from our query set at the start of a data sync operation (before we choose a query method, and before we make any cloud storage API requests).
+Using the previous example, DVC 1.0 will only query for the single new file, rather than the entire contents of the directory.

-_Note: this optimization only applies to DVC versioned directories.
-Individually versioned files (including those added with `dvc add -R`) are not indexed in DVC 1.0_
+_Note: This optimization only applies to DVC versioned directories.
+Individually versioned files (including those added with `dvc add -R`) are not indexed in DVC 1.0, and will always be queried during remote operations._

-## Reducing query size via indexes in DVC 1.0

-In 1.0, we now keep an index of versioned directories which have been stored in a remote, as well as the contents of those directories.
-This essentially means that DVC will remember which versions of a directory have already been pushed to a given remote.

-From the previous example, when the user runs `dvc status -c` (or `dvc push`) in version 1.0, the remote index will show that the initial version of the directory (containing 1 million files) has already been stored in the remote.
-DVC also knows that the new version of the directory contains the 1 million original files, plus one new file.
-DVC will compare the new version of the directory to the remote index, and see that only the status of the single new file needs to be determined.

-The rest of the status or push operation will continue normally, but only with the single new file - significantly reducing the time needed to complete the operation, compared to older releases of DVC.

-DVC 1.0 also accounts for potential complications that could arise when multiple users share a DVC remote.
-If one user runs `dvc gc -c` on a remote, all other users' indexes will be cleared the next time they try to run a data sync command. _(This will have a negative performance impact when running that particular command, but also ensures that DVC does not mistakenly assume files still exist on the remote, when in fact they may have been removed by the first user's `gc` operation.)_

 ## Conclusion

+By selecting the optimal status query method, and optimizing the queries themselves by reducing the amount of files to query, we were able to significantly improve performance for data sync operations in DVC 1.0.
+Whether you are upgrading from a prior DVC release, or trying DVC for the first time, we hope that all of our users are able to benefit from these new optimizations.

+DVC performance is an important issue, and our team is looking forward to working on further
+[performance optimizations](https://github.com/iterative/dvc/labels/performance)
-DVC performance is an important issue that affects all of our users.
-We hope that these new optimizations will provide an improved user experience in DVC 1.0, and look forward to working on further [performance optimizations](https://github.com/iterative/dvc/labels/performance) in the future - across all areas in DVC, not just remotes.
+in the future - across all areas in DVC, not just remotes.